Azure/azure-sdk-for-go/sdk/armcore/MIGRATION_GUIDE.md

 In old version (`services/**/mgmt/**`), `autorest.Authorizer` is used in authentication process.

-In new version (`sdk/**/arm**`), in order to provide an unified authentication based on Azure Identity for all Azure Go SDKs, the authentication mechanism has been re-designed and improved to offer a simpler interface.
+In new version (`sdk/**/arm**`), in order to provide a unified authentication based on Azure Identity for all Azure Go SDKs, the authentication mechanism has been re-designed and improved to offer a simpler interface.

 To the show the code snippets for the change: